MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 ## Understanding the code

-Before we create the build and deployment pipelins, let's look at some of the code to understand what is going on.
+Before we create the build and deployment pipelines, let's look at some of the code to understand what is going on.
 On your client computer, open your favorite text editor and navigate to the root of your Demo_CI Git repository.

 ### The DSC configuration